Virtual visit appointments

 - Playing sports for fun

-- Trying to stay fit or get physical movement to stay healthy
+- Trying to stay fit or move more to stay healthy

 You’ll have a team working together for your health and healing in orthopedics.
 Orthopedics provides the following services:

-- Arthroscopic surgery or a type of minimally invasive surgery done with the least amount of cuts or incisions to a joint or the place where two bones come together
+- Surgery with the least amount of cuts or incisions to a joint (where two bones come together)

 - Physical therapy or help to heal and regain movement